 Here's a description of each of the fields and the type of information we expect for each:

 Application Deadline - This date is when you'd like to close the application process.
 When the application deadline date is reached, the job will automatically 'unpublish' as per the above and will become hidden from your career portal, preventing new candidates from applying.
 Also, whenever a candidate applies, they receive an email to confirm receipt of their application - the Application Deadline date is mentioned at the bottom of that email, giving candidates an idea of when they may expect to hear back from you.

 Hiring Manager - Who will the candidate report into?
 (This will be displayed to the candidate)

 Remote Applicants - Are you willing to accept applications from candidates that wish to work remotely?
 This is a checkbox - if you 'check' it, the fact you're willing to accept remote applications for the role will appear on the job description page.
 If you leave it blank, no reference to remote applications will be made on the job description page.

 Require Address - This is to give you the address early on and stops you chasing for it later.

 Equality Monitoring - A field that allows you to capture equal opportunities info to help your company improve diversity and inclusion.

-Enable Blind Screening - This means applicant data will remain hidden until they are invited for an interview.
+Enable Anonymous Screening - Applicant personal details will remain hidden until they are invited for an interview.